lizalc/codeclimate-cppcheck/README.md

 ## Installation

 1. If you haven't already, [install the Code Climate CLI][codeclimate-cli].
-2. [optional] Run `codeclimate engines:install cppcheck` to install the Code Climate Cppcheck engine.
+2. Pull the [`codeclimate-cppcheck-addons`][cppcheck-addons-image] image.
+3. Retag the image as `codeclimate/codeclimate-cppcheck-addons:latest`.
-3. Configure your `.codeclimate.yml` file.
+5. Configure your `.codeclimate.yml` file.
 See example below.
-4. You're ready to analyze!
-Browse into your project's folder and run `codeclimate analyze`.
-If you skipped step 2, the Cppcheck engine will automatically be installed at this point, assuming it's enabled in `.codeclimate.yml`.
+6. You're ready to analyze!
+Browse into your project's folder and run `CODECLIMATE_DEV=1 codeclimate analyze`.
+   1. Note that `read` / `write` permissions may need to be granted to other users in the code directory to allow CodeClimate to write new files.
+CodeClimate is configured to use `9000:9000` for the engine user permissions.

 ## Configuration